 This course will prepare students to take the Phlebotomy Technician (PBT) exam offered by the American Society of Clinical Pathology.
 The course covers all content areas covered on the exam, including circulatory system, specimen collection, specimen handling, transport, and processing, waived and point-of-care testing, non-blood specimens, and laboratory operations.
 Students will receive advanced instruction in blood collection and will simulate sample collection scenarios.

-The course will run 16 weeks and will be offered in the hybrid format.
-Students are responsible for learning the theory based material through the resources provided via the college’s learning management system.
+The course will run 16 weeks.
 Students are required to come to campus one to two days per week, depending on the term, for hands-on instruction.

 Course day and time will vary each term.
 Find the current course times.